pixolution/flow-docker-examples/README.md

 ## Kubernetes deployment as SolrCloud

-A deployment into Kubernetes is more complex since bind-mount folders to provide the pixolution Flow module jars contradicts the philosophy of Kubernetes.
+A deployment into Kubernetes is more complex because bind-mount folders the _pixolution Flow_ jars contradicts the philosophy of Kubernetes.
 The easiest way is to build a new docker image that include all needed jars.
 This is the most flexible and robust way.
-To provide the customized image to your Kubernetes there is also a private docker registry needed that Kubernetes is able to access.
+To provide the customized image to your Kubernetes you need a private docker registry that Kubernetes is able to access.

 Make sure that the following tools are installed:
  * [docker](https://docs.docker.com/engine/install/)
  * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
  * [helm](https://helm.sh/docs/intro/install/)

-First step is to build a new image that include all needed jars using the provided `Dockerfile` (note the `.` at the end)
+The first step is to build a new image that include all needed jars using the provided `Dockerfile` (note the `.` at the end)
 ```
 docker build --build-arg image="pixolution/flow-hub:4.0.3-8.11" -t registry.your-domain.com/customized-flow-docker:4.0.3-8.11 .
 ```